pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       connections file must exist.
 Tab completion is supported for the NAME argument.

-      If the NAME argument is omitted, a list of all connection definitions from the connections file is displayed and the user is prompted for selecting one of them.
+      If the NAME argument is omitted, a list of all connection definitions from the connections file is displayed and the user is prompted to select one of them.

       Example: